uchebethel/uchebethel.github.io/about.md

 ## About

-Hello everyone, welcome to my website.
-I am an aspiring fullstack engineer.
+Hello everyone, welcome to my space.

-About Me
-I'm an apiring Full Stack Engineer with a strong interest in both front-end and back-end development.
+I am an apiring Full Stack Engineer with a strong interest in both front-end and back-end development.
 I desire to specialize in building scalable web applications using modern technologies.
 I look forward to working in a collaborative environments where I can contribute to end-to-end product development.
 I am passionate about exploring new tools and practices to improve performance and user experience.

+I understand i need to learn and master the following tool and technology stack to qualify to be an engineer.

 Tools / Tech Stack / Libraries I Need to Learn: